terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Other conduct which could reasonably be considered inapp